geoorgeous/illuvium_test/README.md

 ## Quick Start Guide

-1. Download the contents of the **[/UE](./UE/)** folder in this repository.
+1. Download and extract **[IlluviumTest.zip](./IlluviumTest.zip)**, or clone this repository on your local machine.
-2. Open UE/IlluviumTest.uproject in Unreal Engine 5.
+2. Open IlluviumTest.uproject in Unreal Engine 5.
 The project was created with **Unreal Engine 5.5.4**, so use this version for best result or if you're having trouble loading or building the project.
 3. The project should open in the **Content/Maps/Arena.umap** Map by default.
 If it doesn't, then open it.
 4. Hit the Play-In-Editor button to run the game. **You can fly around to get a better look at the map**.
 5. **Play around with the simulation settings**.
 These can be found in **`Content/BP_ArenaGameMode > Class Defaults > Details panel > Arena Game Mode Base`**.
 Hover over each property to see a more detailed description.